tinamayswinkels/eon/_projects/organic-leaf.md

 subtitle: Skincare Product
 vertical-heading: true
 featured_image: /images/organic-leaf/eon-organic-leaf-1.jpg
-featured-image-caption: Shot by Eyes of a Nomad in his studio
+featured-image-caption: Shot by Eyes of a Nomad in the Kelapa Creative Studio
 intro-text_html: >-
   <p>An all-natural skincare product shoot that we did in our own studio.
 We
   used natural tones and props to bring the brand identity across the